Kidney Stone Symptoms: Common Warning Signs and When to Seek Help

 • Fever above 38°C with any kidney stone symptoms

-• Persistent nausea and vomiting preventing fluid intake
+• Persistent nausea and vomiting are preventing fluid intake

 • Inability to urinate or decreased urine output despite normal fluid intake